Sewing With Waterproof PUL Fabrics

 If you are getting tiny stitches, fabric not wanting to feed through evenly, or sticking to the machine foot, you can use the following; teflon coated machine foot, walking foot or tissue paper.
 A teflon coated foot will prevent the PU membrane from sticking.
 A walking foot will help feed your layers of fabric through more evenly.
 If you don’t have anything fancy like that on hand, sew your fabric with a layer of tissue paper on top.
 After you have sewn your seams, simply tear the tissue paper off the fabric, and you will have beautiful, even seams.
 Also sew with the laminated (plasticky) side facing down whenever possible.

-PUL/TPU can be very slippery, and because it is not advisable to use pins in your waterproof fabric, it can be difficult to keep layers together when they are so slippery.
+PUL can be slippery, and because it is not advisable to use pins in your waterproof fabric, it can be difficult to keep layers together when they are so slippery.
 Wonderclips to the rescue!
 These nifty little clips hold layers together without damaging or poking holes through the waterproof membrane.
 These clips are a great alternative to pins for all other types of fabrics too.
-They can be purchased on the Mini Matters website under sewing notions.
 Basting spray is another useful tool for keeping layers together.
 Be sure to get a re-positionable/temporary bond spray suitable for textiles so that you don’t stick your layers together permanently.
+This can be purchased from most arts and crafts stores.
 Always test a basting spray on some scrap fabric before using it on your beautiful PUL.